ahoarfrost/EN584/README_EN584.md

 * rawToRatesEN584_GF.R - calculate hydrolysis rates for all GF incubations.
 Takes timesheet, volume of seawater filtered for particles, fraction of the filter used in incubation, and folder containing .xlsx plate reader output files.
 Outputs rates as .csv file.

 * rawToRatesEN584_free.R - calculate hydrolysis rates for all free living incubations.
 Takes timesheet and folder containing .xlsx plate reader output files, outputs rates as .csv file.

+* furtherProcessing_plateEN584.R - extract max rate timepoints, add factors and save as new csv file for all incubation types.

+* figures_plateEN584.R - create figures for plate reader data, save in figures/ folder.